Komi

 Komi in other games

-Giving komi to avoid impasse isn’t exclusive to Go, Janggi tournaments do not always allow draws, and they call the the points given to ‘han’ to compensate for going second in those which do not [ext] [komi].
+Giving komi to avoid impasse isn’t exclusive to Go.
+In [ext] Janggi (Korean chess) tournaments which don't allow draws, the points given to the second player (‘han’) are called [ext] [komi].
 Though generally not to avoid impasse, giving komi is also possible in many card games, not only because they use a turn order, but also in ones with a “contract” to compensate for the disadvantage of being on the side which has to play this “contract”.
 In trick-taking games, the most celebrated subgroup of these, the komi given to the younger hands or the taker of the (high) “contract” or by the opposite side should be no greater than value of one trick.
 In [ext] [Doppelkopf] the partnership with the queens of clubs may even receive this virtual trick to compensate for not being guaranteed to hold the highest trumps.

 Notes